Advanced Combat Rules

 Blast weapons affect an depending the type of blast they are, as shown in the graphic below.
 Blast (1) weapons affect everything within 5 feet of their point of impact whereas Blast (2) weapons have a radius of 10 feet, and so on.

 When using a blast weapon, the central point of the blast (marked with a red dot in the example) must be within the range of the weapon.
-Once the central point is determined, the character must pass an Aim test against a GM determined difficulty (Usually between 2 and 4)).
-If the test fails, the blast will scatter in a random direction (decided by a d6) a number of feet equal to 5 times the amount of successes the character failed by.
-It is possible for a weapon to scatter out of range.
-If the weapon hits a wall or similar obstacle while scattering, it stops there.
+Once the central point is determined, the character must pass an Aim test against a GM determined difficulty.
+You can use the following indicators to determine the difficulty, to a minimum of 2 and a maximum of 5;

 Template weapons, on the other hand, work by drawing a single, straight line directly away from the shooter, in the direction they are facing.
 The starting point of the line can be anywhere up to the max range of the weapon and the length of the line is determined by the weapon quality.
 So, for example a Template (2) weapon would affect ten feet in a line, whereas a Template (5) weapon would affect 25 feet.